wervin/training-stm32f3/README.md

-# Training with STM32F3 DISCO
+# STM32F3 Discovery Board – Learning Repository

-Simple repository for saving experiments I made on the STM32F3 DISCO for learning purposes.
+This repository is a personal space for exploring and learning embedded development on the STM32F3 Discovery board.
+It contains small tests, prototypes, and notes — not production-ready code or complete projects.

-Toolchain: LLVM toolchain for Arm
+- **Toolchain:** LLVM for ARM
-Build system: CMake
-Debuggign tooling: openocd + cortex-debug vscode extension
+- **Build System:** CMake
+- **Debugging Tools:** OpenOCD + Cortex-Debug (VSCode extension)
+- **RTOS:** Basic real-time operating system setup